Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Analysis of the Greedy Algorithm

-The main problem in the analysis of any other model than the one with exponentially distributed departure times is the lack of Markovianity of the pool size.
+The main problem in the analysis of any other model than the one with exponentially distributed \dtimenamepl is the lack of Markovianity of the pool size.
 Knowing at which exact time points the agents in the current pool arrived, already reveals some information at which time points in the future we expect more or less agents to get critical and perish.
-So the knowledge of the entire history $\left(\psize_t\right)_{t \leq t_0}$ typically reveals more information than the pool size $\psize_{t_0}$, which shows that $\left(\psize_t\right)_{t \geq 0}$ is not a Markov chain in general.
-Hence, we cannot simply analyze a stationary distribution in order to control the pool size, but have to perform a direct analysis of the pool size to be able to investigate the loss of the greedy algorithm.
+So the knowledge of the entire history $\left(\psize_t\right)_{t \leq t_0}$ typically reveals more information than the pool size $\psize_{t_0}$, which shows that $\left(\psize_t\right)_{t \geq 0}$ is not necessarily Markovian.
+Hence, we cannot obtain bounds on the pool size merely by analyzing its stationary distribution.
+Instead, we perform a direct analysis of the pool size which will be crucial to investigate the loss of the greedy algorithm.

 Determining an upper bound for the pool size follows from the following idea: Assume that the pool has a size of $Cm$ for some constant $C>\frac{\log(2)}{d}$ and an agent arrives.
-Then, there is a probability of
+On the one hand, there is a probability of

-that the new agent joins the pool causing the pool size to increase by $1$.
-On the other hand, there is a probability of strictly more than $\frac{1}{2}$ that the agent matches and thus the pool size decreases by $1$.
+that the new agent joins the pool causing the pool size to increase by $1$.\footnote{ The first inequality of \eqref{eq:simplebound} is a standard inequality.
+For completeness, it is proved in \Cref{lem:exp-estimate}.} On the other hand, there is a probability of strictly more than $\frac{1}{2}$ that the agent matches and thus the pool size decreases by $1$.
 Consequently, for a sufficiently large pool size, the arrival of new agents decreases the pool size in average.
 Besides the arrival of new agents, existing agents in the pool may also perish and cause a further decrease of the pool size.
 This analysis shows that we do not expect the pool size to be much larger than $\frac{\log(2)}{d} m$ for most of the time.
 This key step is shown in \Cref{coro:greedy_pool_upper_bound} and \Cref{lem:pool_greedy_upper_bound}.
-An important technique for the former result is to compare an arbitrary departure time with the case when agents do not perish at all, i.e., with the case of an infinite departure time.
+An important technique towards \Cref{coro:greedy_pool_upper_bound} is to compare an arbitrary \dtimename with the case when agents do not perish at all, i.e., with the case of an infinite \dtimename.
 For this, we will create a coupling of the respective markets.